goliatone/wee-things-workshop/README.md

 To make things easier all dependencies are bundled in the [bin][bin-directory] directory.
 We will go over how to install all the different tools.

-To make things easier, there is a `bash` script to bootstrap via CLI:
+There is also a `bash` script to bootstrap via CLI:

 ```
 $ curl -SLs https://raw.githubusercontent.com/goliatone/wee-things-workshop/master/bin/bootstrap | bash
 ```

 What follows is a step by step guide on what the script automates for you.

 #### espytool
 We will first install **esptool** in order to flash our boards.
-It's a `python` script.
-The Mac default `python` will work.
+It's a `python` script which can be run using the Mac's default `python`.
 Open terminal and cd to the directory **esptool** directory and run the following command:

 ```
 python setup.py install
 ```